Skip to content

 * Machinability rating relative to AISI B1112 free-machining steel = 100%.
 All values from ASM Handbook Vol. 1 and supplier data sheets.
 Properties vary with bar diameter and heat.

 MakerStage machines all six grades above — from 1018 cold-drawn bar to pre-hardened 4140 and 17-4 PH H900.
-Upload your CAD file and get a DFM-reviewed quote with material availability confirmation in hours, not days.
+Quote review can confirm material availability, hardness condition, and any drawing-callout questions before production starts.

 Section 3 of 5